Road signs in Malaysia

 The common Malaysian state road signboard which shares the same characteristics as the Malaysian federal road signs.

 Road signs in Malaysia are standardised road signs similar to those used in Europe but with certain distinctions.
 Until the early 1980s, Malaysia closely practice in road sign design, with diamond-shaped warning signs and circular restrictive signs to regulate traffic.
 Signs usually use the Transport Heavy (cf. the second image shown to the right) font on non-tolled roads and highways.
 Tolled expressways signs use a font specially designed for the Malaysian Highway Authority (LLM) which is LLM Lettering.
 It has two type of typefaces, LLM Narrow and LLM Normal.
 Older road signs used the FHWA Series fonts (Highway Gothic) typeface also used in the United States, Canada, and Australia.
-Most road signs in Melaka and speed limit signs use Arial.

-Malaysian traffic signs use Bahasa Melayu (Malay), the official and national language of Malaysia.
+Malaysian traffic signs use Malay, the official and national language of Malaysia.
 However, English is also used for used at public places such as tourist attractions, airports, railway stations and immigration checkpoints.
 Both Malay and English are used in the road signs that are located along the Pengerang Highway (Federal Route 92), which links Kota Tinggi to Sungai Rengit in Johor state and Genting Sempah–Genting Highlands Highway which links Genting Sempah to Genting Highlands, which also have Chinese and Tamil on signs.

 According to the road category under Act 333, the Malaysian Road Transport Act 1987, chapter 67, blue traffic signs are used for federal, state and municipal roads.
 Green signs are used for toll expressways or highways only.
 There are four major types of road signs in Malaysia.
 First is Warning Signs (Tanda Amaran), second is Prohibition Signs (Tanda Larangan), third is Mandatory Signs (Tanda Wajib) and fourth is Information Signs (Tanda Maklumat).